CharlesPlusC/CharlesPlusC.github.io/_research-areas/research-areas-3.md

 Examples of their use has been to tackle questions such as:
 - How would the space environment change if the E-Space constellation, with over 500,000 satellites, were to materialize?
 - What is the best location for radar facilities to track the upcoming defense and communications LEO constellations?
+- How good have FCC filings been as a source of information for predicting future space populations?

 Enter the Future Space Populations (FSP) Tool - our solution in the making.
 This tool is crafted not just to answer such complex questions but also to present the insights visually and interactively.